New Orleanians have equitable access to a robust, well-coordinated mental health system of high-quality care.

-Between the COVID-19 pandemic, major natural disasters, economic insecurity, and pervasive community violence, it’s no surprise that the mental health crisis in New Orleans has only worsened in recent years.
+Between major natural disasters, economic insecurity, pervasive community violence, and the COVID-19 pandemic, it’s no surprise that the mental health crisis in New Orleans has only worsened in recent years.

 Our city’s expert mental health providers have worked tirelessly to support as many residents as possible and improve outcomes.
-And the New Orleans Community Health Improvement Plan, New Orleans Youth Master Plan, and other research outline needs and strategies to improve behavioral health outcomes city-wide.
-But to create systemic change, we need alignment and funding.
+The New Orleans Community Health Improvement Plan, New Orleans Youth Master Plan, and other research outline needs and strategies to improve behavioral health outcomes citywide.

-The MHC is a group of health care providers, nonprofit organizations, government agencies, and businesses committed to addressing the mental and behavioral health crisis for children, youth, and adults in New Orleans.
-United Way of Southeast Louisiana is serving as the backbone organization for the collaborative to guide partners, source funding, develop shared goals and strategies, and drive policy change.
+The Mental Health Collaborative (MCH), founded in 2023, is a group of healthcare providers, nonprofit organizations, government agencies, and businesses committed to addressing the mental and behavioral health crisis for children, youth, and adults in New Orleans.
+United Way of Southeast Louisiana is the backbone of the collaborative, helping to guide partners, source funding, develop shared goals and strategies, and drive policy change.

 Co-Chair: Joseph I. Giarrusso III, New Orleans City Councilmember